Flame338/lms-project/README.md

 # Library Management System

-The Library Management System is made as part of the UST FSD Training Program.
+The Library Management System is made as part of the UST FSD Training Program by Steve Thomas.
 The diagram given below illustrates how the front-end & back-end are connected.
 This project is developed in partnership with Navneeth Nair

        Front         Express.js          Back
         End        <------------>        End